rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-13: Moving `Config` and `run` into
 *src/lib.rs*</span>

-We’ve made liberal use of `pub`: on `Config`, on its fields and its `new` method, and on the `run` function.
+We’ve made liberal use of the `pub` keyword: on `Config`, on its fields and its `new` method, and on the `run` function.
 We now have a library crate that has a public API that we can test!

 Now we need to bring the code we moved to *src/lib.rs* into the scope of the